tagplay/etcd-backup/README.md

 The default Backup strategy for dumping is to dump all keys and preserve the order : `keys:["/"], recursive:true, sorted:true`
 The backup strategy can be overwritten in the etcd-backup configuration file.
 See _fixtures/backup-configuration.json_

+### Docker Usage

+For a single run backup create the directory `/var/backups/etcd` and then run this command

+    $ docker run -rm -e "ETCD=http://<ETCD_IP>:4001" -v /var/backups/etcd:/data quay.io/tagplay/etcdbackup

+Then you should consider running this daily with cron.

 ### Command line options and default values